rickwassing/cicada-develop/docs/overview-method.rst

 Importing an actigraphy recording
 ---------------------------------

-While Cicada can process data from various wearable devices, it requires an actigraphy recording as the basis of it all.
-So, the first thing we need to do is import an actigraphy recording. *For advanced users, the* :abbr:`raw data (The collection of data that are downloaded from the wearable devices` *is stored in a variable of class* ``timeseries``.
+While Cicada can process Raw Data from various wearable devices, it requires an actigraphy recording as the basis of it all.
+So, the first thing we need to do is import an actigraphy recording. *For advanced users, the Raw Data are stored as variables of class* ``timeseries``.

 .. note::